ホーム > English > Technical Guidelines for Submission to the Journal of Rural Problems

 Suzuki (2000a, 2000b) proposed ….

-(6) When citing a specific location in a reference, write the page numbers of the relevant locations after the year of publication and separate them with a colon (;).
+(6) When citing a specific part of a work, indicate the page number(s) of the part after the publication year, inserting colon (:).

 As with Suzuki and Sato (2011: p.
 10) and Sato et al. (2014: pp. 32-45), ….